joeatbayes/oid-mapper/readme.txt

 file.
    # when in bash
    time psql -f db_in_queries.sql
-   # this generates a file in_query.RESULTS.txt
+   # this generates a file in_data/log/query.RESULTS.txt
    # *1-  20min23.26sec or 1220 seconds to run for 29.99 million
    #       child oids or about 0.0408 ms per child oid lookup.
    # *2-  8m18s or (((8*60)+18)*1000)/29900000 = 0.0167ms per oid lookup